lin-j/lin-j.github.io/_pages/about.md

 News
 ------
+* Sept 2021 - I was invited to be a senior program committee member for AAAI 2022.
 * Jun 2021 - 1 paper got accepted to IEEE T-CYB.
 Congrats to Hu Peng.
 * Jun 2021 - 1 paper got accepted to MICCAI 2021.
 Congrats to Yu Yang.
 * Mar 2021 - 2 papers got accepted to CVPR 2021.
 Congrats to Tianyi and Hu Peng.